GameDriver-io/Unreal-quickstart5.3/README.md

 ## What you do next

-1. Create an empty "unrealPlugin" folder inside the "Plugins" directory of your project.
+1. If it does not already exist create a "Plugins" directory inside the root of your project.
-2. Grab the GameDriver folder from inside the folder corresponding to your unreal engine version (4_27, 5_1, ETC) and copy it in the unrealPlugin folder you just created.
+2. Grab the GameDriver folder from inside the folder corresponding to your unreal engine version (4_27, 5_1, ETC) and copy it into the Plugin folder.
 3. Place a valid license (gdio.license.txt) in a folder named "GameDriver" inside the "Content" folder of your project.
 A trial license can be requested at gamedriver.io/trial or by contacting sales@gamedriver.io.
 4. Optionally, copy the provided `sample.gdio.unreal_agent.config.txt` to the same folder as above.
 Rename the file to `gdio.unreal_agent.config.txt`
 5. Open the project and click run to see the GDIO panel displaying.